 If your vaccination certificate does not meet all these requirements, you will not qualify as a fully vaccinated traveller.

-When filling out the ATD you will need to upload your vaccination certificate.
-You will also need to:
+When filling out the DPD, you will need to:

 After you clear both primary and secondary passenger processes, you will need to comply with the quarantine and entry testing requirements of the state or territory where you have entered.